albanpuech/risky-biscuits-project/README.md

   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/climate_average_ratings.png?raw=true" height="300" title="Subratings of all beers per climate">
 </p>

 Keeping in mind that the y-axis does not start at zero on these plots, we still observe a difference of around 4 percent in the mean overall score across climates.

-From this plot, even though all ratings have a  difference, we can see that each subrating follows the same trends.
-In other words, each climate seems to rate the beers in a certain range for all of the subratings.
-This means that each climate has a certain coherence in the ratings it gives which shows its general appreciation of beers compared to one certain aspect of it.
+From this plot, even though all ratings have a difference, we can see that each sub-rating follows the same trends.
+This means that if there were an influence of climate on the scores, climate would impact

-For instance, the Csa and Dfa climates always has a mean rating above both the micro and macro averages.
+For instance, the Csa and Dfa climates always has a mean rating above both the micro average.
 These climates have a hot summer which might make the users more incline to appreciate beers in general because of the social aspect and simple appreciation of a cold drink on a hot summer day.
 On the other hand, Dsb and Dsc climates give ratings under the averages.
 Both of these are continental and Dsc, with only Idaho, has a cold summer.
 Would it then be the case that people living in colder climates have higher beer expectations and standards?

 Looking at the plot of the climates zones in the US, we can see that Dsb and Dsc only cover two states: Idaho and Washington.
 We can also check the number of reviews per climate